ponrenjithnarayanavadivoo/bank-transactions.service01/README.md

 # Transaction Service
-  REST Transaction Service is used for to create transaction and retreive the transaction details from the transaction table.
+  REST Transaction Service is used for to create transaction and retreive the transaction details from in-memory H2 table

 ### Prerequisites
 You need the following installed and available in your $PATH: